George Ward Price: 'Enthusiast' for fascism

-In January 1935, the German cruiser Emden visited Cape Town, where the South African Defense Minister Oswald Pirow-who was easily the most pro-Nazi member of the South African cabinet-gave a speech to the crew of the Emden calling for Germany to once again be a colonial power in Africa to help South Africa resist the "rising tide of the colored races".
+In January 1935, the German cruiser Emden visited Cape Town, where the South African Defence Minister Oswald Pirow – who was easily the most pro-Nazi member of the South African cabinet – gave a speech to the crew of the Emden calling for Germany to once again be a colonial power in Africa to help South Africa resist the "rising tide of the colored races".
 Pirow's speech attracted little attention in either South Africa or abroad until Ward Price brought it up in an interview with Hitler.
 Hitler's response was to state: "Until it has been confirmed I should not like to pass any opinion.
 I will only say that if South Africa or any other government would offer to give us back any of our colonies we would accept them willingly".
 The interview caused a great deal of alarm in the Foreign Office, which believed that Pirow was offering to return Southwest Africa (modern Namibia) to Germany and that Hitler was "testing the weaker vessel first" as part of his wider campaign to force the British, French and Belgian governments to return all of the former German African colonies to the Reich.

-On 7 March 1936, Germany remilitarised the Rhineland, violating both the Treaty of Versailles and the Treaty of Locarno, both of which stated the Rhineland was to be demilitarsied permanently.
-Unlike the Treaty of Versailles, Germany had signed the Treaty of Locarno voluntarily while both Italy and Britain had "guaranteed" that the Rhineland was to stay demilitarsied.
+On 7 March 1936, Germany remilitarised the Rhineland, violating both the Treaty of Versailles and the Treaty of Locarno, both of which stated the Rhineland was to be demilitarised permanently.
+Unlike the Treaty of Versailles, Germany had signed the Treaty of Locarno voluntarily while both Italy and Britain had "guaranteed" that the Rhineland was to stay demilitarised.
 On 9 March 1936 in a bid to influence British public opinion, Hitler had an exclusive interview with Ward Price, where he gave his reasons for remilitarising the Rhineland.
-In his interview, Hitler stated that it was "unfair" that a part of Germany should be demilitarized, but stated that he was willing to accept this status as part of the price of peace and because it was mandated by the Treaty of Locarno.
-Hitler claimed to Ward Price was the ratification of the Franco-Soviet pact that had "forced" him to remilitarise the Rhineland.
+In his interview, Hitler stated that it was "unfair" that a part of Germany should be demilitarised, but stated that he was willing to accept this status as part of the price of peace and because it was mandated by the Treaty of Locarno.
+Hitler claimed to Ward Price that it was the ratification of the Franco-Soviet pact that had "forced" him to remilitarise the Rhineland.
 Hitler ended the interview by giving what the American historian Gerhard Weinberg called vague "sweet assurances" that the remilitarisation did not mean war and he was still willing to work for the peace of Europe.